 - Merlin’s Wand – T 5.10

 So the Wadi Rum sounds like a good time, eh?
 It’s probably overrun with dirtbags by now though.
 Why bother?

 Nope.
 The Wadi Rum is empty.
 There is no one there.

 Tourism in Arabia has been steadily dropping off in recent years.
 This is reportedly due to rising tensions in the Middle East.
 Consequently, the Wadi Rum is relatively undeveloped still in regards to climbing.

-If you slip up, don’t worry – no one’s going to take your hand or throw you in jail.
+If you slip up, don’t worry – no one’s going to throw you in jail.
 The people of Jordan will appreciate you greatly though and show greater respect if you at least try.
 Here are few local etiquettes to be mindful of in Jordan.

 - Don’t talk shit about the King of Jordan.

-Tour organizers in Petra have been criticized for their (poor) handling of pack animals including horses and donkeys.
-In recent years, this unacceptable behavior has been addressed by a new animals rights non-profit called Four Paws.
-While the cruel treatment of animal has been thoroughly banished in Petra, there is still room for relapse.
+Tours in Jordan have been criticized for their (poor) handling of pack animals including horses and donkeys in the past.
+Thanks to local activists, animal cruelty is severely limited these days but that being said, there are sometimes relapses.
 If you see someone abusing a creature, report it to the local park rangers.